-On My Adventures In 2 and 3 Dimensions
+On Our Adventures In 2 and 3 Dimensions

 With The N-Queens On An N x N (x N) Chessboard Puzzle

-Here I stake my claim to being the first person to find specifically the guaranteed first possible solutions (not the only solutions) for most of the 'huge' boards up to 49 x 49 squares, and I explain the basis of my claim in detail.
+Here I stake my claim to being the first person to find the guaranteed, algorithmically first-possible solutions (in other words, not the only solutions) for most of the larger boards in this puzzle, up to 49 x 49 squares, and I explain the basis of my claim in detail.

 I show the exact queen arrangements for each of these first possible solutions, and I invite you to muse with me on their fascinating lack of predictability.